Yos Riady

 The Core Difference: Web2 vs Web3 Analytics

-The gap between GA4 and Formo is not about features; it is about what each platform was built to measure.
+The gap between GA4 and Formo is about what each platform was built to measure.

 What GA4 Was Designed For